josephum/AccountingApp/README.md

 ●	When Company X pays for first month subscription, an ADMIN username and password is provided.
 ●	With the provided credentials ADMIN of Company X can create MANAGER and EMPLOYEE users and Company X can keep the track of accounting processes.
 ●	Company Y, Z and many others might follow the same track for their needs as well.

-Task: You are a software developer working for “JOSEPHUM INC”.
-Design a web-based Accounting App for companies like “Company X” with capabilities defined in the following paragraphs.

 1.2 Purpose of Document